yisroelgugenheim/auto-memory/README.md

 # Welcome to Auto-Memory, a car trivia game where you try to remember details about a variety of different cars!

 ## Play Now
-Experience the game [here] (https://auto-memory.netlify.app/).
+Experience the game here https://auto-memory.netlify.app

 # How to Play
 - Start the game by clicking on the "Load Car" button.
-- Enter your guess for the prompted car detail.
+- Enter your answer for the prompted car detail.
 - Hit 'Enter' to submit and see if you were right!

 ## Feedback